go-gitea/gitea/docs/content/doc/advanced/logging-documentation.en-us.md

 To collect logs for help and issue report, see [Support Options]({{< relref "doc/help/seek-help.en-us.md" >}}).

+## Log outputs

+Log outputs are the targets to which log messages will be sent.
+The content and the format of the log messages to be saved can be configured in these.

+Log outputs are also called subloggers.

+Gitea provides 4 possible log outputs:

+- `console` - Log to `os.Stdout` or `os.Stderr`
+- `file` - Log to a file
+- `conn` - Log to a socket (network or unix)
+- `smtp` - Log via email

+### Common configuration

+Certain configuration is common to all modes of log output:

+- `MODE` is the mode of the log output.
+It will default to the sublogger name, thus `[log.console.router]` will default to `MODE = console`.
+  For mode specific confgurations read further.
+- `LEVEL` is the lowest level that this output will log.
+This value is inherited from `[log]` and in the case of the non-default loggers from `[log.sublogger]`.
+- `STACKTRACE_LEVEL` is the lowest level that this output will print a stacktrace.
+This value is inherited.
+- `COLORIZE` will default to `true` for `console` as described, otherwise it will default to `false`.

+### Non-inherited default values

+There are several values which are not inherited as described above but rather default to those specific to type of logger, these are:
+`EXPRESSION`, `FLAGS`, `PREFIX` and `FILE_NAME`.

+#### `EXPRESSION`

+`EXPRESSION` represents a regular expression that log events must match to be logged by the sublogger.
+Either the log message, (with colors removed), must match or the `longfilename:linenumber:functionname` must match.
+NB: the whole message or string doesn't need to completely match.

+Please note this expression will be run in the sublogger's goroutine not the logging event subroutine.
+Therefore it can be complicated.

+#### `FLAGS`

+`FLAGS` represents the preceding logging context information that is printed before each message.
+It is a comma-separated string set.
+The order of values does not matter.

+Possible values are:

+- `none` or `,` - No flags.
+- `date` - the date in the local time zone: `2009/01/23`.
+- `time` - the time in the local time zone: `01:23:23`.
+- `microseconds` - microsecond resolution: `01:23:23.123123`.
+Assumes
+  time.
+- `longfile` - full file name and line number: `/a/b/c/d.go:23`.
+- `shortfile` - final file name element and line number: `d.go:23`.
+- `funcname` - function name of the caller: `runtime.Caller()`.
+- `shortfuncname` - last part of the function name.
+Overrides `funcname`.
+- `utc` - if date or time is set, use UTC rather than the local time zone.
+- `levelinitial` - Initial character of the provided level in brackets eg. `[I]` for info.
+- `level` - Provided level in brackets `[INFO]`
+- `medfile` - Last 20 characters of the filename - equivalent to
+  `shortfile,longfile`.
+- `stdflags` - Equivalent to `date,time,medfile,shortfuncname,levelinitial`

+### Console mode

+In this mode the logger will forward log messages to the stdout and stderr streams attached to the Gitea process.

+For loggers in console mode, `COLORIZE` will default to `true` if not on windows, or the windows terminal can be set into ANSI mode or is a cygwin or Msys pipe.

+Settings:

+- `STDERR`: **false**: Whether the logger should print to `stderr` instead of `stdout`.

+### File mode

+In this mode the logger will save log messages to a file.

+The `FILE_NAME` defaults as described in the respective logger facilities.
+If unset, their own default will be used.
+If set it will be relative to the provided `ROOT_PATH` in the master `[log]` section.

+Settings:

+- `FILE_NAME`: The file to write the log events to.
+For details see above.
+- `MAX_SIZE_SHIFT`: **28**: Maximum size shift of a single file.
+28 represents 256Mb.
+For details see here: TODO.
+- `LOG_ROTATE` **true**: Whether to rotate the log files.
+TODO: if false, will it delete instead on daily rotate, or do nothing?.
+- `DAILY_ROTATE`: **true**: Whether to rotate logs daily.
+- `MAX_DAYS`: **7**: Delete rotated log files after this number of days.
+- `COMPRESS`: **true**: Whether to compress old log files by default with gzip.
+- `COMPRESSION_LEVEL`: **-1**: Compression level.

+### Conn mode

+In this mode the logger will send log messages over a network socket.

+Settings:

+- `ADDR`: **:7020**: Sets the address to connect to.
+- `PROTOCOL`: **tcp**: Set the protocol, either "tcp", "unix" or "udp".
+- `RECONNECT`: **false**: Try to reconnect when connection is lost.
+- `RECONNECT_ON_MSG`: **false**: Reconnect host for every single message.

+### SMTP mode

+In this mode the logger will send log messages in email.

+It is not recommended to use this logger to send general logging messages.
+However, you could perhaps set this logger to work on `FATAL` messages only.

+Settings:

+- `HOST`: **127.0.0.1:25**: The SMTP host to connect to.
+- `USER`: User email address to send from.
+- `PASSWD`: Password for the smtp server.
+- `RECEIVERS`: Email addresses to send to.
+- `SUBJECT`: **Diagnostic message from Gitea**.
+The content of the email's subject field.

 ## Log Groups

 The fundamental thing to be aware of in Gitea is that there are several